sarahmaddox/techcomm-map-android/README.md

 ## Disclaimer

-Although I work at Google, this app is not an official Google product.
+Although I work at Google, this app is not a Google product.